Categories

 I am not made to live in such an ugly, treacherous world such as ours…

-Being a trusting person by nature, I can easily be fooled by the crafty ones!
+Being a trusting person by nature, I can easily be fooled it seems, by the crafty ones!

-At some stage, my in-laws also declared my marriage with their daughter “annulled”!
+My in-laws, at some stage, also declared my marriage with their daughter “annulled”!
 And Joanne was in agreement!

 When I came back to consciousness, but still in a daze, I texted Joanne and told her what had just happened.
-(If I would have been in my right mind, I would have never texted her).
+(If I would have not been still in a daze, I would have never texted her after what they did to me…)

 To my surprise she came to my rescue, and we reconciled…